 Corned Beef Cabbage FAQs

-While both corned beef and pastrami are salt cured, they are prepared with different cuts of beef, spices and cooking methods.
+While both corned beef and pastrami undergo salt curing, they differ in their cuts of beef, spices, and cooking methods.
 You can find more details in this Eater article: What’s the difference between Corned Beef and Pastrami?

-Yes, mom always said that it should be cooked covered, to retain as much moisture as possible.
+Mom always said it should be cooked covered, to retain as much moisture as possible.

 I like to braise (or boil) it for 45 to 50 minutes per pound.